-Although courts have held that motions under CPLR § 3211 may be held in abeyance where the plaintiff argues that limited discovery is needed on the issue of personal jurisdiction, see, e.g., Goel v.
+Although courts have held that motions under CPLR 3211 may be held in abeyance where the plaintiff argues that limited discovery is needed on the issue of personal jurisdiction, see, e.g., Goel v.
 Ramachandran, 111 A.D.3d 783, 788 (2d Dep't 2013), Chino does not seek to hold DFS's cross-motion in abeyance on jurisdiction-related issues.
-(Pet.'s Disc.
+See Pets.'
+Disc.
 Br.
-14-17.)
-Instead, he requests it be held in abeyance on the grounds that "there is significant disagreement as to the nature of Bitcoin and whether or not it should be considered a 'financial product or service,' which is "at the heart of the issue in determining whether the cross-motion to dismiss should be granted or denied."
-(Id. at 16) Chino further alleges that "the items being requested are under the exclusive knowledge or control of Defendants-Respondents," and that his "motion for limited discovery will clear up matters that could cause the cross-motion to dismiss to be denied."
-(Id.)
+Instead, he requests it be held in abeyance on the basis that "there is significant disagreement as to the nature of Bitcoin and whether or not it should be considered a 'financial product or service,' which is "at the heart of the issue in determining whether the cross-motion to dismiss should be granted or denied."
+Id. at 17.
+Chino further alleges that "the items being requested are under the exclusive knowledge or control of Defendants-Respondents," and that his "motion for limited discovery will clear up matters that could cause the cross-motion to dismiss to be denied."
+Id. at 17-18.

 But these arguments do not justify holding DFS's cross-motion in abeyance.
-DFS's cross-motion to dismiss raises jurisdictional and substantive defects in the petition that are dispositive, and discovery is not needed for the Court to rule fully and fairly on the issues before it.
-Chino's discovery requests are based in speculation and it is unclear how any of the disclosures sought would clarify any relevant issue in this case.
-Although the parties disagree on whether Bitcoin and other virtual currencies fall within DFS's regulatory authority, the discovery Chino seeks would not shed light on that issue, nor would it provide him with facts that are "material and necessary" to his claims.
+DFS's cross-motion to dismiss raises jurisdictional and substantive defects in the petition that are dispositive, and discovery is not needed for the Court to rule on the issues before it.
+Chino's discovery requests are based on speculation and would not clarify any relevant issue in this case.
+Although the parties disagree on whether virtual currency business activity falls within DFS's regulatory authority, the discovery Chino seeks would not shed light on that (or any other) germane issue.